 We are undertaking a comprehensive consultation to seek views on the proposals set out in this draft CRMP before we make any final decisions.
 We would like you to get involved and have your say.

 There are a number of ways in which you can do this.
 The main way is through an online survey, which you can access here.

-Scan the QR code to go straight to the questionnaire.
-INSERT QR CODE HERE
+Scan the QR code to take part.